 Video of the Day

+You can also interpret cat eye body language based on the size of her pupils.
 Unless she's been sitting in a sunny window, if your cat's pupils are small and constricted, it could mean that she's aroused or upset.
 Large, fully dilated pupils can also indicate that your cat is frightened or agitated.
 If her pupils are either very large or very small, give her a little space and wait until her eyes return to normal.
 When they do, she'll be friendly and calm with you.

 If your cat approaches you with her tail standing upright or slightly curled, then it likely means she's in a friendly, happy mood.
 A cat who is anxious may tuck her tail downwards, between her back legs, while she walks.
 If you see that your cat's normally smooth tail suddenly looks like a bottle brush, all puffed up, then she is frightened or otherwise upset.

 Cats puff up their fur when they feel threatened to make themselves look bigger to potential predators.
 So if you notice that your cat is puffed up and has her back arched upwards, it can mean she's riled up in some way.
 Try to talk in a calm voice or see if something is scaring her.
 If her fur is flat, she's likely feeling just fine, especially if she exposes her belly to you and rolls around in front of you — all signs of trust.

 A gentle massage

 Young kittens knead on their mother with their little paws while nursing, which is a behavior that can sometimes continue into adulthood.
 A happy, contented cat may knead and massage you or other objects with her paws.
 If your cat starts kneading around you, this is likely cuddling body language and shows that she's relaxed.
 To encourage this type of friendly behavior, give her a reward like some yummy treats.